edwin3663/pcie-ltssm-clarity-companion/states/Configuration.Linkwidth.Start.md

 Next state: `Configuration.Linkwidth.Start`

-### Case 2: Link Is Up and Initiating Upconfiguration of the Link Width
+### Case 2: "Link Is Up" and "Initiating Upconfiguration of the Link Width"

 Begin by transmitting TS1s with both the `Link` and `Lane` fields set to `PAD` on:
 - Active lanes